 #> 11,10,REFUSED

-In this csv file, values are interlaced with three possible missing reasons: REFUSED, OMITTED, and N/A.
+In this csv file, values are interlaced with three possible missing reasons: REFUSED

-With readr, loading these data would result in a data frame like this:
+, loading these data would result in a data frame where all missing reasons are replaced with NA

 read_csv(